-Syndergaard, Cabrera lead Mets past Braves 6-0 in opener
+Blistering start: Syndergaard, Mets top Braves 6-0 in opener

 Braves: Colon will make his Atlanta debut when he starts the second game of the series Wednesday night against his former teammates. ''Some of these guys don't know Major League Baseball without him in it,'' Snitker said.

 Mets: RHP Jacob deGrom returns to the mound from Sept.
 21 surgery to reposition the ulnar nerve in his right elbow.
-The 2014 NL Rookie of the Year is 3-3 with a 1.90 ERA in eight career outings against Atlanta.

 ---